 Short-term study period

-Most educational programmes offer short term study programmes abroad – typically 14 days.
+A number of educational programmes offer short term study programmes abroad – typically 14 days.
 The programmes are an integrated part of the curriculum - for example a project or an elective course.
 The 14-days programmes are optional and all expenses are covered by the students themselves.

 Very often the programmes are developed in cooperation with one of our international partners, with the participation of students from both the partner institution and Cphbusiness.